 SCARBOROUGH: I’m not either… If you read the teleprompter all the time, you better make damn sure that people are typing in “piracy” instead of “privacy” or you’re fired.

 I’m sure you, like Scarborough, “aren’t judging”… but: Who’s to blame?
 The teleprompter?
 The teleprompted?

 Neither.
 No error was made, according to Barack Obama’s Teleprompter who weighs in on Twitter:

 Of course Big Guy meant “end of privacy”, he’s not that short-sighted.
-We must know who the pirates are and where they are.Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+We must know who the pirates are and where they are.Liz Cox Barrett is a writer at CJR.